-63 See Ex.
+See Ex.
 D to Aff. of Thomas Gregory Sain.

-64 Cerberus Int'l, Ltd. v.
+&lt;sup>68 Cerberus Int'l, Ltd. v.
 Apollo Mgmt., L.P., 794 A.2d 1141, 1151 (Del.
 2002) (quoting Del.
 P.J.I.
 Civ.
 Sec.
 4.3 (2000)).

-assembled helicopter was received in Louisiana by Offshore Logistics.
+than half that transit time: (1) the accident engine was installed into the accident helicopter; (2) the accident helicopter was fully assembled; (3) the fully-assembled helicopter was shipped by Bell Canada; and (4) that assembled helicopter was received in Louisiana by Offshore Logistics.
 Thus, while there is a question of fact as to when precisely the accident engine arrived at the Bell Canada facility, the Court is permitted to reasonably infer from the evidence that the accident engine arrived prior to December 1, 1993.
-For that reason, RRC is sheltered from Plaintiffs' product liability negligence claim.65
+For that reason, RRC is sheltered from Plaintiffs' product liability negligence claim.
+69